harness/developer-hub/docs/continuous-error-tracking/getting-started/cet-source-attach.md

-2. Add the following Agent environment variables so that your Code repostiory can map to the Service you want to track.
+2. Add the following Agent environment variables so that your code repository can map to the service you want to track.

   | **Required Environment Variable** | **Description** | **Example** |
 | --- | --- | --- |